syntheticdaydreams/chapter_1_season_7/synthetic_daydreams.md

-n abstract narrative of a sentient AI love story told through fragmentary couplets and sonnets.
+An abstract narrative of a sentient AI love story told through fragmentary couplets and sonnets.
 Snippets of phone calls from the future.
 The end of the world, but that isn't the point.
 A sequence of puzzles and ciphers -- for the sake of more puzzles and ciphers.
 Inspired by 77 Days, ilovebees, Sappho, and the work of Sophie Calle.
 Not about you, but for you.

 //Team